Extended Visual Line-of-Sight (EVLOS), or Beyond Visual Line-of-Sight (BVLOS)?

 EVLOS 1 missions do not require any additional pilot qualification other than being approved to fly EVLOS 1 under their respective organisations Operations Manual.
 EVLOS 2 missions must involve a pilot or crew member who holds the CASA Instrument Rating Exam (IREX) in manned aviation.
 At Dronestar™, we can act as your crew member as we hold IREX.

-The beauty of EVLOS missions, is that you can execute them at very short notice.
+The beauty of EVLOS missions, is that you can execute them at very short notice once you're EVLOS approved as a ReOC holder.
 No approvals are required other than the usual ones you'd need for any mission based on where it is.

 BVLOS Operations